+By Stephen Anderson.
+Last Updated 27th October 2023.
 At Public Injury Lawyers, the most common type of type claim we deal with are claims for injuries caused by slip or trip and fall accidents.
-If you have experienced a slipping accident which was caused by another party acting negligently you may be able to claim slip accident compensation from them.
-Whether you experienced a slip, trip and fall at work, in a shop, a restaurant or any other public place you may be eligible to make an accident claim for your injuries.
+If you have suffered harm in a tripping accident which was caused by another party acting negligently you could claim personal injury compensation.

 Choose A Section

-- What Is A Slip, Trip And Fall Accident?
+- What Else Can You Claim For After A Trip And Fall Accident?

-- What Could Cause Someone To Have A Fall Accident?
+- What Locations Could You Get Injured In A Trip And Fall Accident?

-- No Win No Fee Slip Accident Compensation Claim
+- No Win No Fee Agreements And Tripping Accident Claims

 If you have been injured after falling due to slip, trip and fall hazards, you may be eligible to claim compensation for your injuries.
 You are probably interested to know how much compensation you could be awarded.
 You can use our personal injury claims compensation calculator to find out how much you will be owed.
 The amount of compensation will vary depending on the seriousness of your injuries.
 For example if you suffered a soft tissue injury as the result of your accident you will probably be awarded a lower amount of compensation.
 If you suffered a more severe injuries such as a broken bone, or a spinal injury the compensation amount you will be awarded will be higher.